What is ATOP?

 In a second stage, all the data collection instruments and respective translations have been developed.
 One of the ATOP challenges has been getting a package of validated tools in three study languages - English, Spanish and Portuguese.
-Core activities which support the projects include assistance with proposal development, advice on methodology, staying informed of the most recent literature and the Ayahuasca research community activities, communications and more.
-We proceed with these individual projects but with the goal to integrate the data to tell a larger story about the therapeutic value of Ayahuasca for the treatment of addictions.
+We proceeded with these individual projects but with the goal to integrate the data to tell a larger story about the therapeutic value of Ayahuasca for the treatment of addictions.

 The Takiwasi Center

 Takiwasi Center has been dedicated for the past 30 years to the treatment of addictions with the use of traditional Amazonian medicine, that includes the use of ayahuasca, dietas and purgative plants, complemented by psychotherapy and Western medicine.